 Keeping a tidy home has a lot to do with thinking practically.
 This may mean organising a cleaning rota or having a set area in your home where your children can play, which can help reduce the levels of mess that is created.
 It particularly applies to any spillages or messes that are harder to clean up.
 According to Selco’s research around damaged flooring to homes over 2/3 of parents’ flooring is damaged or stained by children.
 This makes it no surprise that children playing with products such as paints or glue can cause a sticky mess, so limit these activities to a practical area in your house.
 The last thing you want is to end up with a number of spills or stains on your living room carpet.
 Thinking practically with flooring can take away one less worry.
 One solution is to replace your carpet with luxury vinyl flooring, which can help you keep your cool should any spillages occur.

 Storage solutions can make the world of difference in a home, especially when it comes to organising your children’s toys, books, and games.
-Quirky additions and creative ideas can help to organise the myriad of items your child may have.
+Here is a great guide on how to choose a baby toy Quirky additions and creative ideas can help to organise the myriad of items your child may have.
 Some of these include clever usage of shelves, racks, standing baskets and boxes.
 Storage can be fun and colourful as well as practical, and through organised labelling and placement, can make a real difference in terms of the space in your home and how you utilise it.